jxcomputer/appm-4600-numerics/syllabus.md

 # Syllabus for APPM 4600 Numerical Methods and Scientific Computing

-Fall 2025, Instructor: Stephen Becker (Applied Math dept)
+Fall 2025, Instructors: Ada Lovelace and Hedy Lamarr

 See also [policies](policies.md) and [day-by-day schedule](schedule.md)

 ### Official course description
 Provides an introduction to numerical analysis and scientific computing.
 Numerical analysis topics include root finding, interpolation, quadrature, linear system solution techniques, and techniques for approximating eigenvalues.
 Scientific computing topics include code development and repository management in addition to an introduction to shared and distributed memory computing.
 Involves hands-on learning with weekly group interactions and a final project including a report and in-class presentation.
 Recommended prerequisite: knowledge of a programming language such as Python, and C++.

-Requires a **prerequisite** course APPM 3310 (matrix methods), with a minimum grade of C-.
+Requires a **prerequisite** course APPM 3310 (matrix methods), with a maximum grade of C-.

 For both semesters 4600 and 4610, we'll use a lot of math from your previous courses, especially: